berndporr/iir1/README.md

 A powerful realtime C++ filter library for Linux, Mac OSX and Windows which implements all standard IIR filters such as Bessel, Butterworth, RBJ and Chebychev as low/high/band or stopband filter.
+The Butterworth and Chebychev filters have also low/high/band shelves which have a specified gain in the passband and 0 dB in the stopband to emphasise/dampen certain frequencies as often needed in audio.

 The filter processes the data sample by sample as it arrives and accepts both float and double numbers which are